Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Sentence.
     *  [Xierumeng] implemented a matrix solver ….
 * Placement - N/A.
-* Length - Fits on one line in my resume.
+* Length - Fits on one line in my r&eacute;sum&eacute;.

 ## Example 2